New Jersey Route 70

 Route 70 is a state highway located in the U.S. state of New Jersey.
 It extends 59.8 mi from an interchange with Route 38 in Pennsauken, Camden County, east to an intersection with Route 34 and Route 35 in Wall Township, Monmouth County.
 Route 70 cuts across the middle of the state as a two-lane highway through the Pine Barrens in Burlington and Ocean counties.
-A popular truck route, it provides access between Philadelphia and the surrounding Philadelphia metro area and the Jersey Shore resorts, particularly Long Beach Island by way of Route 72.
+A popular truck route, it provides access between the Philadelphia metropolitan area and the Jersey Shore resorts, particularly Long Beach Island by way of Route 72.
 It is also a congested commercial route within Philadelphia's New Jersey suburbs.
 The western section in Cherry Hill and Marlton is a four- to eight-lane divided highway that serves as a major suburban arterial and is locally known as Marlton Pike.
-The eastern section in Monmouth and Ocean counties is also a multilane divided highway that runs through suburban areas.
+There has been construction on the road in Pennsauken, Cherry Hill, and Evesham, starting in 2023 with expected completion in 2026.The eastern section in Monmouth and Ocean counties is also a multilane divided highway that runs through suburban areas.

 The portion of the current route between Whitesbog and Lakehurst became a part of pre-1927 Route 18 in 1923.
 In 1927, Route 40 was legislated to run from Camden to Lakewood; the termini were eventually moved to the Airport Circle in Pennsauken and the Laurelton Circle in Brick.
 Route 40 became Route 70 in 1953 in order to avoid conflicting with US 40; in addition, the western terminus was cut back to its current location to avoid a concurrency with Route 38 and the eastern terminus was moved to the Brielle Circle, replacing a portion of Route 34 between the Laurelton Circle and the Brielle Circle.